Devjerry-source/Analytics_Vidhya/Cross-SellPrediction/README.md

 ## CROSS-SELL PREDICTION

-### Predicting the Probability that a Customer Will be Interested in Insuring His/Her Vehicle company
+### Predicting the Probability that a Customer Will be Interested in Insuring His/Her Vehicle in an Insurance Company.

 #### PROBLEM STATEMENT